ClinicalGenomicsGBG/insilico_wgs/README.md

 You can use the files in this repo to :

 * create bed files from a refseq-database
-* do a coverage analysis using mpileup on a collection of validation samples from the novaseq and receive a bunch of output files with various coverage stats.
+* do a coverage analysis using mpileup on a collection of validation samples sequenced on Illumina NovaSeq and receive a bunch of output files with various coverage stats

 ## Create a bedfile

-To create a bed file you will need a list of reference sequences (`refseq_20190301_ncbiRefSeq`) and either a list of genes or transcripts.
+To create a bed file you will need a list of reference sequences (`refseq_20190301_ncbiRefSeq`) and a list of either genes or transcripts.
 You can create a .txt file with your list in `insilico_panels/KG/[new cool panel]/[new cool panelname].txt` and use that.
 Typically KK uses gene lists and KG uses transcript lists.
 Here is how to use `create_bed.py` in the two cases:

 ### Using a list of transcripts